OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowEvents.md

 ## Code

-This is how `RowEvents` is written in Markdown:
+This is an example of how a [`RowEvents`](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) module is written in Markdown file:

-> Note: in the example below, the `module` is used in of a `RowButtonGrid` and it is defined after the property `cols`.
+> Note: in this example, the `module` is used inside of a `RowButtonGrid` which is also inside of a `RowMultiColumns`.

 ```md
 -